simpeg/simpeg/README.rst

 Questions
 =========

-If you have a question regarding a specific use of simpeg, the fastest way to get a response is by posting on our Discourse discussion forum: https://simpeg.discourse.group/.
+If you have a question regarding a specific use of SimPEG, the fastest way to get a response is by posting on our Discourse discussion forum: https://simpeg.discourse.group/.
 Alternatively, if you prefer real-time chat, you can join our Mattermost Team at